qtnc/swan/readme.md

 # Swan

 Swan is a small scripting language designed to be embedded into C++ applications such as games.
+Heavily inspired from the well known JavaScript and Python, its friendly syntax should quickly look familiar to anyone with a little programming experience.

 # Language syntax
 The [language syntax](docs/language-syntax.md) looks like a mix between Python, JavaScript and Ruby, with a few original changes and additions.
 Example below: